-What is embossing?An image is embossed when highlighted parts of the image are raised and shadows are lowered and transfered into grayscale at the same time.
+An image is embossed when highlighted parts of the image are raised and shadows are lowered and transfered into grayscale at the same time.

 The image you want to emboss needs to have some texture, highlights and shadows or depth to it.
-A simple graphic won't work as well as a photo.
-However photos may have too much detail which needs to be removed so choose a simple uncomplicated image such as the petunia below.
+A simple graphic won't emboss as well as a photo.
+However, some photos may have too much detail which needs to be removed so choose a simple uncomplicated image such as the petunia below.

 Embossed image of a petunia

-Remove the backgroundWe need to remove the background and the other partial blooms before we can emboss the image.
+The first step is to remove the background and the other partial blooms before embossing the image.
 Take the magic wand tool and adjust the tolerance until it picks up most of the background.
 Hold down the shift key and it will let you pick up another section.
 On the petunia image I used 97% tolerance because the background is so varied.

 Once you get a large portion of the background hilighted hit the delete key.
 Keep doing this until nothing is left but the portion you want to emboss.
 You may have to manually erase portions of the background with the eraser or Polygon Lasso Tools.
 Be careful you don't erase part of the image you want to emboss.
 Increase the magnification if needed.
 Save the image.

 The petunia image is rough around the edges and needs to have the edges smoothed out.
 Reduce the tolerance to 1 and highlight it again with the magic wand but this time go to select/feather and input 3 pixels in the dialog box and then hit delete.
 Your image should now have a smoth edge (undo and try a different setting if it doesn't look right).
 Save the image.

 Open the image in RBG mode.
 Go to the Filter menu and choose Stylize/Emboss.
 This will change the image to an ugly gray color.
 Adust the sliders for height and angle then save the image (we'll change the color in the next step).
 This one was saved at 3 pixels height with 62% opacity so it can be used as a background image (for more detail increase the opacity).
 Save the image.

-Adjust the ColorTo change the gray to a more pleasing color go to Enhance/Adjust Color then choose Adjust Hue/Saturation.
+To change the gray to a more pleasing color go to Enhance/Adjust Color then choose Adjust Hue/Saturation.
 Click on the Colorize option.
 Move the Hue slider to chose the color (pink, blue, etc) and Saturation slider for grayed variations and to lighten or darken the image move the lightness slider.
 Make it real light if you want to us it as a background title.
 Save the image.

 Embossed Background Tiles